 If you read our other brewer reviews, you'll see that we're pretty hard to please at One Cup Coffee Source.
 This brewer, however, was a big hit here.
 Let's start with the positives.

-First, the Bunn MCU brews at 200 degrees.
+First, this coffee maker brews at 200 degrees.
 One of the chief complaints we have with the Keurig brewers is that up until quite recently the maximum brewing temperature of a Keurig machine was 192 degrees.
 The Keurig Vue took a significant step forward by increasing this temperature to 197 degrees (and then the new Keurig 2.0 machines inexplicable reverted back to 192 degrees).
-Still, the optimal temperature for brewing coffee is around 200 degrees and the Bunn line of brewers is one of the few that hits the nail on the head.
+The optimal temperature for brewing coffee is around 200 degrees and the Bunn line of brewers is one of the few that hits the nail on the head.
 The result is better coffee extraction and richer flavor.

-This coffee maker also maintains the pulse brewing function available in their earlier brewers.
+This coffee maker also maintains the pulse brewing function available in Bunn's earlier brewers.
 The pulse function brews in short pulses giving extra time for the water to come in contact with the coffee.
 The end result is a richer cup of coffee (or tea).
 You do have the option to use the normal setting (without the pulses); however, we find that unless we're just looking for hot water, we use the pulse brew almost exclusively.

 The greatest positive was the option to use pods, kcups, or ground coffee.
 We were delighted that this machine does all of these well.
 The pods brew identically to those in the earlier Bunn machines (in a word, excellent).
 Kcups also brewed exceptionally well.
 While the difference is slight, the Bunn MCU produces slightly richer coffee than the Keurig machines.
 Finally, the ground coffee drawer is a significant step up from the ground coffee attachment on Keurig brewers.